Top Hosts Reports

 Original Values

-This option displays the raw Metric value, as recorded by WOCU.
+This option displays the raw Metric value, as recorded by WOCU-Monitoring.

 This option expresses the value of the Metric in Kilobits per second.
 This option is useful when the Original Value is an amount of traffic expressed in bits per second.
 From certain traffic volumes onwards, it is not practical to look at very large amounts in bps and it is more convenient for the user to use a larger magnitude such as Kbps.